Enoch Powell: Education

-He studied at Trinity College, Cambridge, from 1930 to 1933.
-Powell became almost a recluse and devoted his time to studying: on days without lectures or supervisions, he would read from 5.30 in the morning until 9.30 at night.
-Granta called him "The Hermit of Trinity".
-He later said "I thought the only thing to do was to work.
-I thought that was what I was going to Cambridge for, because I never knew of anything else".
-At the age of eighteen his first paper to a classical journal was published (in German) to the Philologische Wochenschrift, on a line of Herodotus.
+Powell studied at Trinity from 1930 to 1933.
+He became almost a recluse and devoted his time to studying.
+The British literary magazine Granta called him "The Hermit of Trinity".
+At the age of 18 his first paper to a classical journal was published (in German) in the Philologische Wochenschrift, on a line of Herodotus.
 While studying at Cambridge, Powell became aware that there was another classicist who signed his name as "John U. Powell".
-Powell decided to use his middle name and from that moment referred to himself as "Enoch Powell".
-Powell won the Craven scholarship at the beginning of his second term in January 1931, the second time since the scholarship was established in 1647 that a freshman had won it.
+Powell decided to use his middle name and began referring to himself as "Enoch Powell".
+Powell won the Craven scholarship at the beginning of his second term in 1931.
+It was at Cambridge that Powell fell under the influence of the poet A. E. Housman, then Professor of Latin at the university.